07 Jul Everest Base Camp Trek [Part 3] – The Final Push!

 Clear blue sky on our way to the Everest Base Camp (5,364m) from Gorekshep (5,181m).

 We reckoned that the journey will take about 2 to 3 hours depending on our pace.
 There is not much elevation gain heading to our destination hiking alongside the Khumbu Glacier which is on our right, but there are a lot of ups and downs on huge rocks which requires intense focus, attention and balancing.
-I don’t feel good crossing the rocky glacier as creepy sounds of cracking stones from the glacier far away echoed to our ears, or flowing icy river beneath the stones can be heard as we climbed pass them.
-We then learnt that these are natural phenomena and not something to be worry of.
+I don’t feel good crossing the rocky glacier as creepy sounds of cracking stones from the glacier far away echoed to our ears, or flowing icy river beneath the stones can be heard as we climbed past them.
+We then learnt that these are natural phenomena and not something to worry about.

 The view heading towards the base camp is insanely beautiful.
 Every single corner is postcard-perfect making the whole journey a rewarding one.
 It is not boring at all if you allow the beauty of nature to entice you.
-After about an hour of hike, we could clearly see the orange dots, which are the tents at the base camp.
+After about an hour of the hike, we could clearly see the orange dots, which are the tents at the base camp.
 Imagine a straight line from where we were to the Everest Base Camp, it looks very near, but it took us more than an hour to reach the base camp.
 The mountains and distances are so huge here!!
 We can never ever underestimate the distance on the mountains.

 Along the way, we saw many hikers returned to Gorekshep after reaching the base camp with happy faces and the I’ve-made-it-smile hanging on their faces.
-Many of them cheered us too – “A little more!”, “Keep going!!”, “Don’t give up!”, some even shaked our hands congratulate us in advance “Congratulations, you’ve made it!”
-Those sincere encouragement made us feel the adrenaline rush to run towards the base camp.
+Many of them cheered us too – “A little more!”, “Keep going!!”, “Don’t give up!”, some even shaken our hands congratulate us in advance “Congratulations, you’ve made it!”
+Those sincere encouragements made us feel the adrenaline rush to run towards the base camp.
 Haha!

 And… after an hour of walk/hike, FINALLY, we arrived at the EVEREST BASE CAMP (EBC) (5,364m)!
 Can’t tell you how teary I was when I reached EBC.
 All the preparations, the mental and physical challenges that we faced from Day 1, coping with rising altitude, harsh weather, etc, I never regret the decision I have made to hike to the Everest Base Camp with my own legs.
 Everything is worth it!
 In fact, it is one of the most amazing things I have ever done or seen in my life so far.
 Nobody says it’s going to be easy, but we take it one step at a time, and here we are – standing at the base camp of the highest mountain of the world. #liveboldly

 For those climbers who are going to summit Mount Everest, also known as summiters, Everest Base Camp is just a starting point to the Mount Everest.
 The whole expedition to summit the mountain will take 6o-days!
-Yeap, you read it right … it’s SIXTY days / TWO months to reach to the Top of The World!
+Yeap, you read it right … it’s SIXTY days / TWO months to reach the Top of The World!
 Well, the thought of it can be very daunting.

 We spent about a good 30 minutes at EBC enjoying the view of the mountains and the Khumbu Icefall, breathing in some EBC fresh air and taking photos and videos.
 That’s when the sky became gloomy and strong wind began to blow, hence, we decided to pack our stuff and made our way back to Gorekshep.
-We felt rain drops on us as we hiked towards Gorekshep, then it started to snow heavily.
+We felt raindrops on us as we hiked towards Gorekshep, then it started to snow heavily.
 It was terrible as we have to endure the drastic change of weather.

 Our journey back to Gorekshep from EBC was a snowy and cold one.

 Day 9 – Today, our plan according to the schedule is to hike up to Kalapattar (5,364m), which is located right behind Gorekshep.
 From there we will have the best vantage point to view the entire south face of Mount Everest and its surrounding peaks.
-We started our day as early as 6am, dressed in our warmest hiking attire and jacket.
-The weather did not do us justice as we need to walk/hike in a sub-zero temperature with terribly strong wind.
+We started our day as early as 6 am, dressed in our warmest hiking attire and jacket.
+The weather did not do us justice as we need to walk/hike in a sub-zero temperature with the terribly strong wind.
 Silly of me to wear my cotton gloves instead of ski gloves, I can’t feel my fingers after several minutes into the hike.
 That feeling was horrible!
-I have to keep making stops to brush my palms and fingers to make sure it’s not frost bite.
+I have to keep making stops to brush my palms and fingers to make sure it’s not frostbite.